Rancho Cucamonga Quakes: Relocation and reboot of franchise

-The current Quakes organization plans to move to a new 6,000 seat stadium in the Ontario Ranch section of Ontario and change their name to the Ontario Tower Buzzers in 2026.
-However, the City of Rancho Cucamonga has stated that a new Minor League Baseball affiliate will play at LoanMart Field under the name Quakes, funded by the current Quakes organization.
+The Quakes organization moved to a new 6,000 seat stadium in the Ontario Ranch section of Ontario and changed their name to the Ontario Tower Buzzers in 2026.
+However, the City of Rancho Cucamonga added a new Minor League Baseball affiliate at LoanMart Field under the name Quakes.

 On December 12, 2024, it was announced the Quakes would continue in 2026 and beyond, with the team switching affiliates with the Inland Empire 66ers, assuming an affiliation with the Los Angeles Angels, at that time.
-The move would consist of the current Quakes franchise relocating to Ontario, the current 66ers franchise assuming the location and identity of the Quakes, and a relocated Modesto Nuts team assuming the 66ers location and identity.
-In effect, it makes the move a de facto relocation of the Modesto Nuts franchise, rather than the Quakes franchise.
+The move consisted of the current Quakes franchise relocating to Ontario, the current 66ers franchise assuming the location and identity of the Quakes, and a relocated Modesto Nuts team assuming the 66ers location and identity.
+In effect, it made the move a de facto relocation of the Modesto Nuts franchise, rather than the Quakes franchise.
 The team was sold to Diamond Baseball Holdings, which will own all three teams, as well as two other teams in the eight-team California League.